marcoalopez/IDEAproject/website_source.md

 Lopez-Sanchez MA (2020) Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations. _Journal of Structural Geology_ **135**:104042 https://doi.org/10.1016/j.jsg.2020.104042 / [get the PDF !](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2020_JSG_SG_104042.pdf)

-**To come**: _Ice experiments, recrystallization experiments in olivine, dynamic recrystallization and strain localization experiments in magnesium_
+**Yet to come**: _DIC experiments on ice, dynamic recrystallization and strain localization experiments in olivine and magnesium_

 ### 3.1 Codes released